 The great thing about Web comics is that the sky's the limit.
 Cartoonists can tackle any subject that interests them.
 Their work can be dramatic or humorous.
 They can choose to follow established comic formats or try something new and innovative.
 And with a lot of hard work (and a little luck), they can even make a living doing what they love.

-To learn more about Web comics and other topics, check out the links on the next page.
+To learn more about Web comics and other topics, check out the links below.